NOAA-GSL/DockerSpackStackSlurmCluster/README.md

 # Loading and using spack-stack

-First, run a login shell in the container:
+First, obtain a login shell in the container:
 ```
 docker exec -it spack-stack-frontend bash -l
 ```